Consumer medicine information

 Blood dyscrasia.

-Very rarely have serious blood dyscrasia been reported.
-Asacol therapy should be stopped immediately if there is a suspicion or evidence of blood dyscrasia (signs of unexplained bleeding, bruising, purpura, anaemia, persistent fever or sore throat), and the patient should seek immediate medical advice.
+Serious blood dyscrasias have been very rarely reported.
+Asacol therapy should be stopped immediately if there is a suspicion or evidence of blood dyscrasia (signs of unexplained bleeding, bruising, purpura, anaemia, persistent fever or sore throat), and the patient should be advised to seek immediate medical advice.

 Cardiac hypersensitivity reactions.

-Mesalazine-induced cardiac hypersensitivity reactions (myo- and pericarditis) have rarely been reported with Asacol.
+Mesalazine-induced cardiac hypersensitivity reactions (myocarditis and pericarditis) have rarely been reported with Asacol.
 In case of a suspected mesalazine-induced cardiac hypersensitivity, Asacol must not be reintroduced.
-Caution should be taken in patients with previous myo- or pericarditis of allergic background regardless of its origin.
+Caution should be taken in patients with previous myocarditis or pericarditis of allergic background regardless of its origin.

 Pulmonary disease.